Goelankita15/DocMorph/README.md

 # 📄 DocMorph

-DocMorph is a **document transformation and management platform** that makes working with PDFs and other files seamless.
-It provides an intuitive interface to **convert, compress, merge, split, and edit documents**, helping users handle files effortlessly in one place.
+DocMorph is a **document transformation and image transformation platform** that makes working with PDFs and other files seamless.
+It provides an intuitive interface to **convert, compress, merge, split documents**, helping users handle files effortlessly in one place.

 ---